Horvat scores in overtime as Canucks beat Blackhawks 3-2

+CHICAGO (AP) — All it took was 16 extra seconds and one fancy passing sequence with Bo Horvat and Alexander Edler.

+Vancouver is headed home with a little momentum after a pair of solid performances on the road.

-CHICAGO (AP) — Bo Horvat scored 16 seconds into overtime, and the Vancouver Canucks stopped Chicago’s five-game win streak with a 3-2 victory over the Blackhawks on Monday night.
+Horvat scored 16 seconds into overtime, and the Canucks stopped Chicago’s five-game win streak with a 3-2 victory over the Blackhawks on Monday night.

+“That was a hell of an effort by our whole group tonight,” coach Travis Green said.

-Alexander Edler and Markus Granlund also scored for Vancouver, which was coming off a 3-2 shootout victory in Dallas on Sunday.
-Thatcher Demko made 29 saves in his third career win.
+Horvat and Edler each had a goal and an assist for Vancouver, which was coming off a 3-2 shootout victory in Dallas on Sunday.
+Markus Granlund also scored, and Thatcher Demko made 29 saves in his third career win.

-The Canucks (31-32-10) pulled within six points of Arizona for the second wild card in the jumbled bottom of the Western Conference.
-They begin a seven-game homestand on Wednesday night against Ottawa.
+The Canucks (31-32-10) remain on the fringe of the playoff race in the jumbled bottom of the Western Conference, pulling within six points of Arizona for the second wild card.

+While the postseason is a long shot, they open a seven-game homestand Wednesday night against Ottawa and might be able to build some momentum for next season with a strong finish.

+“Getting these wins have been really good for our team,” Horvat said.

 Jonathan Toews and Erik Gustafsson scored for Chicago (32-30-10), and Corey Crawford made 31 stops.
+The Blackhawks pulled within four points of the Coyotes, who lost 4-1 to the Lightning.

+“I don’t think anyone brought their ‘A’ game today,” Toews said.
+“We need to win every game.
+We needed to win tonight and we need to win the next one.”
-The Blackhawks trailed 2-1 before Gustafsson’s long slap shot got by Demko with 3:13 left in regulation.
-It looked as if Gustafsson’s shot might have gone off Edler in front.

-But Horvat stepped up for Vancouver, beating Crawford for his 25th of the season.
+The Blackhawks trailed 2-1 before Gustafsson’s long slap shot went off Edler in front and past Demko with 3:13 left in regulation.
+But Horvat stepped up in overtime, finishing a give-and-go with Edler for his 25th of the season.

+“Eagle made a good play to get it back to me and I just wanted to whack at it,” Horvat said.
+“I wasn’t even sure it was in until I kind of went past the goalie and saw it was in and threw my arms in the air.
+It was pretty awesome.”

 Chicago jumped in front with its first power-play goal since Feb.
 27 against Anaheim, stopping a seven-game drought.
 Toews redirected Patrick Kane’s pass through the legs of Demko for his 31st goal with 35 seconds left in the first period.